HL7/davinci-crd/input/pagecontent/hooks.md

 Use and profiles for [order-select](#order-select) also apply to `order-sign`.

 #### Cards
-[Cards](https://cds-hooks.hl7.org/2.0/#cds-service-response) are the mechanism used to return coverage requirements from the CRD Service to the CRD Client.
+[Cards](https://cds-hooks.hl7.org/2.0/#cds-service-response) are the mechanism used to return coverage requirements from the CRD Server to the CRD Client.

 ##### General guidance
-In addition to the [guidance provided in the CDS Hooks specification](https://cds-hooks.hl7.org/2.0/#card-attributes), the following additional recommendations apply to CRD Services when constructing cards:
+In addition to the [guidance provided in the CDS Hooks specification](https://cds-hooks.hl7.org/2.0/#card-attributes), the following additional recommendations apply to CRD Servers when constructing cards:

 *  The `Card.indicator` **SHOULD** be populated from the perspective of the clinical decision maker, not the payer.
 While failure to procure a prior authorization might be 'critical' from the perspective of payment, it would be - at best - a 'warning' from the perspective of clinical care.  'critical' must be reserved for reporting life or death or serious clinical outcomes.
 Issues where the proposed course of action will negatively affect the ability of the payer or patient to be reimbursed would generally be a 'warning'.
 Most Coverage Requirements **SHOULD** be marked as 'info'.

-*  The `Card.source` **SHOULD** be populated with an insurer name that the user and patient would recognize (i.e. the responsible insurer on the patient's insurance card) including in situations where coverage recommendations are being returned by a benefits manager or intermediary operating the CRD service on behalf of the payer.
+*  The `Card.source` **SHOULD** be populated with an insurer name that the user and patient would recognize (i.e. the responsible insurer on the patient's insurance card) including in situations where coverage recommendations are being returned by a benefits manager or intermediary operating the CRD Server on behalf of the payer.
 If an insurer is providing recommendations from another authority (e.g. a clinical society), the society's name and logo might be displayed, though usually only with the permission of that organization.

     *  `Card.source.topic` **SHALL** be populated, and has an [extensible](http://www.hl7.org/fhir/terminologies.html#extensible) binding to the ValueSet <a href="ValueSet-cardType.html">CRD Card Types.</a> The rationale is to allow EHRs to potentially filter or track the usage of different types of cards.